 Students are given a semester-based allowance for black & white printing, with the capacity to add their own funds using NordiCash.
-For convenience, many students choose to install Luther printers on their personally-owned devices, allowing them to start a print job from anywhere on campus.
-That job is held in a private queue on PaperCut, our print management service, until they are ready to pick up the print job.
-We recommend that new students visit the Technology Help Desk to have printers installed and to learn how to use PaperCut.
+When students print,hat job is held in a private queue on PaperCut, our print management service, until they are ready to pick up the print job.
+Learn more about PaperCut

 Because printers are plentiful and the printing allowance is more than sufficient for the vast majority of students, we recommend that students leave their personal printers at home.
 If a student does bring their own printer, we require them to disable any feature that would broadcast a wi-fi network.

 Faculty and staff can print from Luther-owned workstations to the printers within their departmental suite using an unlimited quota paid for by their department.
 We recommend printing through the Document Center for any job over 50 pages, as it is more cost effective.
 If faculty and staff need to use a printer in a lab or classroom, the job will need to be released from PaperCut, just like a student print job.

 Faculty and staff should contact the Document Center if they need new printersinstalled or changes made to their current printers, like adding the ability to hold a print job for release at the printer.
 We ask that faculty and staff do their printing on their departmental printer.
 The Technology Help Desk does not install student or lab printers on employees’ personally-owned devices.